 Enter the email address associated with your account, and we'll email you a new password.

 It’s harvest time – here are some tips on how to tell when your vegies are ready to pick.

 When harvesting eggplants, picking early is always better than waiting, to stop the fruit getting too bitter.
 When the fruit develops glossy skin and deepens in colour, lightly press a thumbnail into the eggplant…if it springs back immediately, it’s not quite ripe yet.
 If it leaves a slight mark on the skin, it’s ready to pick.

 Be gentle when harvesting eggplants, to avoid bruising the fruit.
-Cut or snip the stem just above the green calyx on top of the fruit (and watch out for thorns).
+Cut or snip the stem just above the green calyx on top of the fruit (and watch out for thorns on spiny varieties).

 Keep harvesting frequently to promote more fruiting.

 The first sign pumpkins are ready to harvest is the vine dying back – leaves will start to yellow and dry up.
 If the stem of the pumpkin is drying out, that’s another good sign.
 When the vine starts to die back, give the pumpkin a rap with your knuckle.
 A ripe pumpkin will make a hollow “ringing” noise.

 You can also give it a thumbnail test – lightly press your nail into the skin.
 If it doesn’t leave much of a mark, the pumpkin is ready to harvest.

 Cut the stems with a sharp knife but leave as much of the pumpkin stem attached as you can, and let it dry out.

 Rest your pumpkins in the sun for a week or so to harden up, and then transfer to a well-aired spot for storage.
 Make sure the pumpkins aren’t touching one another in storage if you can.